William B. Derrick: Political and civil rights activism

 Outside of the church, Derrick was very active in politics.
 In June 1884 he was nominated a presidential elector-at-large for the Republican State Committees with the support of Cornelius Van Cott, but he declined after questions arose to his citizenship, although he had taken an oath and became a citizen when he enlisted in the navy 23 years earlier.
 Derrick purchased interest in the New York Globe from George Parker in November 1884 with a goal of making it a more thoroughly Republican paper.
 Derrick and co-editor T. Thomas Fortune disagreed over the direction of the paper and the paper entered default and was later resurrected by Fortune.

 At the end of the century, Derrick was especially active in civil rights.
 Derrick was a member of the Afro-American Council a part of its organization by Fortune in 1897 in Chicago.
 Derrick in New York and Benjamin W. Arnett in Ohio were leaders of the AME Republicans in the late 1890s and early 1900s.
 Derrick supported licensed female preachers but not female ordained ministers.
 In September 1892, Derrick gave a speech at a meeting of Wong Chin Foo's Chinese Equal Rights League opposing the Geary Act.

 Derrick was proud of his military service and supported numerous military and patriot causes.
 He was prominent among those who urged retaliation for the sinking of the Maine in 1898 which in part led to the Spanish–American War.
 Derrick was selected to deliver a sermon and prayer prior to the dedicatory address at the 1893 Grand Army of the Republic reunion at the dedication of the statue of Victory at the New York State monument at the Gettysburg Battlefield.

 His sermons were reported in various newspapers.
-He was given a D. D. from Wilberforce University in 1885.
+He was given a D. D. degree from Wilberforce University in 1885.
 He was friends with Bishop Richard H. Cain and served as executor of his will.
 He worked closely with James G. Blaine, Benjamin Harrison, and William McKinley.
 Derrick frequently traveled to England and was a popular speaker there.

 Along with the Globe, at one point Derrick owned the journal, the West Indian Abroad.
 Derrick was affiliated with the Odd Fellows, Masons, Good Samaritans, and a trustee of Wilberforce University.
 He was a confidant and supporter of Booker T. Washington.
 He remained close to Antiguans in New York and in the West Indies throughout his life.

-Derrick died April 15, 1913 in Flushing, New York.
+Derrick died April 15, 1913, in Flushing, New York.